Uncluttering your Data Reporting: Proven Techniques to Build Dashboards that Drive Decisions

 Photo by Sonja Langford on Unsplash

 • Integrate with multiple data sources: Your dashboard should gather data from various sources to provide a holistic view.
-Consider a tool like dbt that allows you to model and structure your data at a regular cadence.

 • Align layouts: Use a consistent grid layout to organize charts and elements.